 CVMFS (CernVM-File System) is a software distribution service heavily used by High-Energy Physics (HEP) experiments to deliver software to multiple different computing systems worldwide.
 It presents remote software pulled over http as a POSIX read-only filesystem in user space (normally using FUSE).
 Access is performant and scalable due to multiple levels of caching such as a local file cache and squid web caches.

-At NERSC CVMFS is mounted on Cori and Edison compute nodes as an NFS mount via DVMFS (Cray's I/O forwarder for remote mounted filesystems that is also used for /project filesystems).
-It is also mounted on Cori and Edison login nodes.
+At NERSC CVMFS is mounted on Cori compute nodes as an NFS mount via DVMFS (Cray's I/O forwarder for remote mounted filesystems that is also used for /project filesystems).
+It is also mounted on Cori login nodes.
 The NFS servers themselves mount cvmfs using FUSE in the normal way and we have dedicated local squid caches.
 We believe this setup to now be stable and perform well enough but users should please contact us if you see any problems, or if you need a new repository that is not currently available, via the online help desk.
 PDSF systems also provide CVMFS though via its 'normal' mechanism.

 Using CVMFS at NERSC¶